HenningBertsch/docker-cicd/README.md

 Repo for some personal docker tests for automating some stuff.

 ## Workflows
-Currently containing two workflows to build and push a docker image to `ghcr` and `DockerHub`.
+Currently containing two workflows to build and push a docker image to `ghcr` and `DockerHub` every time a new tags created and pushed (e.g. by using `git tag ...` & `git push --follow-tags`)

 The images can be pulled from here:

 ### GitHub Container Registr (`ghcr`)